How to Deal With Anxious Attachment

 - Tackle any irrational fears that might impact your relationships.
 Explore different ways of approaching these fears

-- Develop a strong sense of self – you could do this through self-development pathways.
+- Develop a strong sense of self – you could do this through self-development like life coaching or therapy.
 Person centred counselling is a talking therapy which is designed to explore and develop self-growth and actualisation.

 - Who do you feel safe and comfortable with?
 Spend more time with this person or people.
 Also, think about why you feel safe with them.
 Having loving relationships with a securely attached individual can nurture a sense of calmness and stability in you.